 For what is a man profited, if he shall gain the whole world, and lose his own soul? or what shall a man give in exchange for his soul?
 (Matthew 16:26)

 Maybe one of the greatest success stories in the history of the Information Technology world has been Microsoft Corporation and one of its founders, one Bill Gates.
-His father is William H. Gates, Sr., an attorney who specialized in SEC work and whose firm was very influential, both in the Pacific Northwest, and in Washington, D.C.
+His father was William H. Gates, Sr., an attorney who specialized in SEC work and whose firm was very influential, both in the Pacific Northwest, and in Washington, D.C.
 However, the company Bill Gates III is famous for actually got its start in Albuquerque, New Mexico and was incorporated in that state on November 26, 1976.

 Mr. Gates got his start programming BASIC for Micro Instrumentation and Telemetry Systems (MITS), an early manufacturer of Microcomputer Systems.
 However, as MITS went towards the defense industry, Microsoft worked out an agreement with IBM which results in the PC-DOS operating system.
-While they only got $50,000 for developing this system for IBM, they retained the rights to their operating system allowing them to eventually license their operating system software to other Personal Computer manufacturers and their end users.
+While they only got $50,000 for developing this system for IBM, they were permitted to retain the rights to their operating system allowing them to eventually license their operating system software to other Personal Computer manufacturers and their end users.
 It turned out, there were a lot of manufacturers, government contracts, and end-users, in the United States, Europe, and Asia.
 Consult an old Computer Shopper magazine and it becomes very apparent, Microsoft Corporation had a lot of customers!

-Mr. Gates would remain president of Microsoft Corporation until 2006 when he retired from the day to day operations.
+Mr. Gates would remain president of Microsoft Corporation until 2006 when he "retired from the day to day operations."
 Through that time, he weathered the storms from the U.S. Justice Department and from the European Union (though he was out of the day-to-day operations of the company when the European Union case was in court).
 To be honest, the late Janet Reno's Department of Justice had no idea how to pursue a court case against Microsoft Corporation.
 In Ms. Reno's Socialist outlook, she would have preferred that the government take over Microsoft, install Al Gore as its president (even though he has been a member of the Board of Directors at Apple Computing for years), and mandate that every computer user install Windows 98 on their computers.
 This was not going to happen, so they went after Internet Explorer, not realizing that most computer users at the time, installed Netscape Navigator or Mozilla Firefox on their computer ten minutes after they finished installing Windows 98.
 While the government "won" their case against Microsoft, the computer consumer lost and continues to lose.
 (United States of America, Appellee v.
 Microsoft Corporation, Appellant, 253 F.3d 34 (D.C.
 Cir.
 2001))

 When you consider this situation from a spiritual angle, the first question to be asked: Why does Microsoft Corporation live such a charmed life, despite all of its problems?
 To learn more, click on this link to read the next page and see the Bible Code.